pinkertoncs/cp1-workspace/semester-1/unit-06/p1-pyzork/README.md

 - Please see notes on Implementing a CLI
 - Start the command loop in game.start()
 - Process the command in game.process_cmd()
-- All (or at leat most) commands will be linked to methods of the player (self.player)
+- All (or at least most) commands will be linked to methods of the player (self.player)
 - Implement these commands
     - help
     - look